armouldr/ctf-writeups/tryhackme/simple-ctf-writeup.md

 On exploit-db.com there is quite a few exploits for this software, but only one that matches this version : it is CVE-2019-9053, a SQL injection exploit.

-This finally allows us to answer the next question : 3.
-What's the CVE you're using against the application?
-CVE-2019-9053 And the next one : 4.
-To what kind of vulnerability is the application vulnerable?
+This finally allows us to answer the next questions :
+3. What's the CVE you're using against the application?
+CVE-2019-9053
+4. To what kind of vulnerability is the application vulnerable?
 SQLI (For SQL injection)

 I downloaded the exploit from exploit-db and ran it with rockyou.txt as a wordlist and magic : We got some credentials :)